eslavnov/ttmg_server/README.md

-# Talk To Me Goose
+# Talk To Me Goose - Stream LLM responses into TTS engines
 ![Logo](assets/logo.jpg)

 Streaming LLM's output directly into TTS sytems in real time, to improve experience with Home Assistant Voice devices on long outputs.